-However, to meet U.S. policy requirements for selective data denial, NPOESS will be capable of encrypting selected mission data in all satellite links, excluding the SARSAT and A-DCS real-time downlinks.
+To meet U.S. policy requirements for selective data denial, NPOESS will be capable of encrypting selected mission data in all satellite links, excluding the SARSAT and A-DCS real-time downlinks.
 If the IPO is directed to implement selective data denial, NPOESS will be switched to a Selective Data Encryption (SDE) mode.
-NPOESS encryption commanding will be selectable by: downlink (HRD, LRD, SMD); area (global or specific geographic regions); instrument suite or mission data type; and ground facility or end user identifier.
+NPOESS encryption commanding will be selectable by: area (global or specific geographic regions); instrument suite or mission data type; and ground facility or end user identifier.
 During SDE, authorized users of registered real-time field terminals in the U.S. and international communities will have the capability to automatically decrypt the NPOESS data downlinks using Advance Encryption Standard (AES) decryption equipment in the field terminal systems.
-The IPO is responsible for authorizing, registering, and controlling decryption keys for all field terminals and will provide the necessary decryption software and keys to authorized/registered users.
-Field terminals that are not registered and authorized by the IPO will not be able to decrypt and process NPOESS data until the system is switched back to normal operations.
+As the "Sponsoring Agency" for U.S. Civil and International field terminal users, NOAA is responsible for registering, controlling, and coordinating the authorization of decryption keys for these users and will provide the necessary keys to registered/authorized users.
+Field terminals that are not registered and authorized will not be able to decrypt and process NPOESS data until the system is switched back to normal operations.
 While NPOESS is in the SDE mode, Centrals will continue to receive and process NPOESS global SMD that will be available to the worldwide user community in non-real-time.